BabzT/Cowrywise/readme.md

 # Cowrywise HomePage

-Fully Responsive Cowrywise landing page built with Html and Css.
+Fully Responsive Cowrywise  HomePage built with Html and Css.

-The link to the Home Page is [Here](http://babzt.github.io/Cowrywise/).
+The link to the HomePage is [Here](http://babzt.github.io/Cowrywise/).

+## Requirements

+- Any Operating System (ie. MacOS X, Linux, Windows)
+- Knowledge of Html and Css.
+- Tool: Visual Studio Code.

+ ## Screenshots :camera_flash: